SmokinCaterpillar/pypet/doc/source/tutorial.rst

 * :func:`~pypet.naturalnaming.NNGroupNode.f_add_group`

-As said before the tree contains two types of nodes, group nodes and leaf nodes.
+As said before, the tree contains two types of nodes, group nodes and leaf nodes.
 Group nodes can, as you have seen, contain other group or leaf nodes, whereas leaf nodes are terminal and do not contain more groups or leaves.

 The leaf nodes are abstract containers for your actual data.
-Basically, there exist two sub-types of these leaves :class:`~pypet.parameter.Parameter` containers for your config data and parameters and :class:`~pypet.parameter.Result` for your results.
+Basically, there exist two sub-types of these leaves :class:`~pypet.parameter.Parameter` containers for your config data, parameters, and derived parameters and :class:`~pypet.parameter.Result` for your results.

-A :class:`~pypet.parameter.Parameter` can only contain a single data item plus potentially a range or list of different values describing how the parameter should be explored in different runs.
+A :class:`~pypet.parameter.Parameter` can only contain a single data item plus potentially a **range** or list of different values describing how the parameter should be explored in different runs.

 A :class:`~pypet.parameter.Result` container can manage several results.
 You can think of it